jelaiw/number-theory-class/supplementary_material/divisibility_tests.md

 We can prove a similar statement for divisibility by $2$.

 __Lemma.__ An integer $a$ is divisible by $2$ if and only if its last digit is either 0, 2, 4, 6, or 8.

+__Problem.__ Which of the following numbers are divisible by 10?
+25, 70, -20, 0